andresgciamtez/ppno/README.md

 ---

-## DISTRIBUTION (for developers)
+## BUILDING THE INSTALLER (for developers)

-To build the standalone Windows installer:
+A standalone Windows `.exe` installer can be built locally for internal distribution.

 ### Requirements
 - [Conda](https://docs.conda.io/en/latest/miniconda.html) installed on the system.